 It starts with a Woman picking up her Boyfriend at O.R.
 Tambo Airport.
-She surprises him by being at the gates, holding a sign with his name on it.
+She surprises him by being at the gates, holding a sign with "Do you know what betrayal tastes like?" his name on it.

-She helps carry his bags onto the Gautrain, and as it tunnels through the city's entrails on softly screaming metal rails, she speaks of what Johannesburg feels like when he is not around.
+She helps carry his bags onto the Gautrain, and as it tunnels through the city's entrails around.
 Exhausted by her, the Boyfriend tells her he is not coming home with her.